Brown Bear Claw Marks on Clay Bank: The Trail to Clarks River near Chignik Lake, Alaska

 - Pour pan juices into a bowl and set aside to cool.

-- Wipe pan with a paper towel (to remove pieces of meat that might burn).
+- Deglaze the pan with a splash of red wine.
 Add 1 tbsp olive oil and butter, heat over medium heat, and add the onions.
 Stir frequently.
 After about two minutes, add the mushrooms and garlic and sprinkle the pan’s contents with flour, reducing heat if necessary.
 Continue to cook and stir just till onions begin to become translucent (about 5 minutest total).

 - Return the meat to the pan.
 Thoroughly mix ingredients together and add the beef broth.
 Cover and simmer over low heat till broth is well reduced (cooked down) – about 15 to 30 minutes.